shehryarbajwa/todo_challenge/README.md

 # todo_challenge
 TodoList challenge in Node, Express, MongoDB
+The TodoListAPI is organized around REST

+The TodoListAPI uses JWT tokens to authenticate requests.

-Instructions on how to run the project:
+## Instructions on how to run the project:

-1-On your terminal, run npm install --save-dev to download all the project dependencies.
+1-On your terminal, run npm install to download all the project dependencies.

 2-Run npm start to start the server at the port specified in the .env file

+3-The .env file contains the MONGODB_URI, TEST_MONGODB_URI, SECRET, and a TEST_SECRET reference.

+4-These references will be used to authorize access to a database(Test and Production) and validate JWT tokens.

-3-To create the first user, in the requests folder, there is a file by the name of create_user.rest.
+5-To create the first user, in the requests folder, there is a file by the name of create_user.rest.
 Alternatively you could use curl or postman to make the requests.
 Please proceed with the following steps:

 4-Create a User by providing a name, username, email, password making sure username is not less than 5 characters.
 All the fields are mandatory.
 The email field determines whether a user is an Admin or User.